Welcome to the PIMFA Talent, Inclusion, Diversity and Equity (TIDE) website - a one stop shop for everything in these areas.

 We have worked closely with CISI on their school leavers programme, City Hive and also the EY Foundation on their Sustainable Futures programme in wealth management.
 Previously we partnered with leading City of London Social Mobility Charity, The Brokerage to run career masterclasses.

-Click here to see the winners interviews and highlights of the night.
+Click here to see the winners and highlights from the night!